Dog breeds that affect your insurance coverage

 How does your dog impact your insurance rate?

-Owning a dog breed on the list above will likely raise your insurance premiums.
-Dog bites often come with high medical bills and court settlement costs.
-The III reports that the average cost an insurance company had to pay out for dog bite claims in 2019 was nearly $45,000.
-Since many insurers believe restricted breeds are more likely to injure someone, they cover their risk by charging higher premiums.
+Dog bites can come with high medical bills and court settlement costs.
+The Triple-I reports that the average cost an insurance company had to pay out for dog bite claims in 2021 was $49,025.
+If your insurance company covers your dog and it bites someone, claims costs may cause premium increases.

 Frequently asked questions

-Failing to tell your insurer about your dog or omitting the dog’s breed could land you in hot water if your pet bites someone.
-If you file a claim for an injury from a dog that’s not on the insurance policy, the company will not pay out the claim, leaving you financially responsible for all medical bills and court costs.
-Considering that the average claim paid in 2019 for a dog bite is almost $45,000, it’s best to be upfront about your dog or find an insurer willing to accept your restricted pet.
+Failing to tell your insurer about your dog or omitting the dog’s breed could land you in hot water.
+If you file a claim for an injury from a dog that’s not covered on your insurance policy, the company may deny the claim, leaving you financially responsible for all medical bills and court costs.
+Considering that the average claim paid in 2021 for a dog bite is almost $50,000, it’s best to be upfront about your dog or find an insurer willing to accept your restricted pet.

-Unfortunately, insurance companies aren’t required to insure everyone.
-They could cancel your homeowners insurance policy if you have a restricted breed from the homeowners insurance dog list.
-If you receive a notice from your insurer that your policy will be canceled, you could get an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
-Otherwise, you’ll need to look for a new insurance company.
+Insurance companies aren’t required to cover everyone.
+They could cancel your homeowners insurance policy if you have a restricted breed from the homeowners insurance dog list or if you lie about the type of dog you have or its biting history.
+If you receive a notice from your insurer that your policy will be canceled, you might be able to apply for an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
+Otherwise, you will need to seek new coverage with another carrier.